 Using a washcloth, a damp cotton swab, or a cotton swab dipped in rubbing alcohol and wrung out, clean the dryer as much as possible.

-You can use Egyptian Cotton Washcloths.
+You can use Amazon Basics Luxury Performance Washcloths.
 These are soft, 100% Egyptian long staple cotton construction that offers tear-resistant strength.

 The solid color design adds a classic look to your bathroom; plush, absorbent 600 GSM weave.
 The set includes six washcloths of 12 x 12 inches.
 Machine wash and dry.